oseducation/content-ge/startup-school/nodes/19m/text1.md

-## Addressing Common Misconceptions about Starting a Startup
+## Addressing Common Misconceptions about Funding a Startup

 Okay, let's have a breather and put a bow on our chat.
 Can you see a thread running through these myths we've chatted about?
 There's a huge myth, the one that throws a blanket over all these little beliefs.
 That myth says, "This startup thing, it's not your cup of tea."
 All these wrong ideas and mixed-up thoughts that founders carry around, add up.
 And they may make you think, "Hang on, maybe this startup gig isn't my thing.
 I don't know how to do this.
 I don't have a swanky network of influencers and I don't rub shoulders with the well-connected crowd.
 I'm clueless on how to pitch an idea or dazzle people with my brilliance."